beginning is a very delicate time...

 I've always been a fan of the 1984 film Dune, though I didn't get around to reading the novel and truly discovering the universe until AFTER Frank Herbert appeared at the World Science Fiction Convention in Melbourne in 1985.

-As was a common reaction at the time, when I first saw Dune I didn't "get it".
+The common reaction from the public at the time with Dune was that they didn't "get it", and I too had the same problem.
 However, unlike many others who pushed the film aside with disgust, I could SEE there was a high quality movie in front of me, I just needed to understand it.
-For this reason I made a point of reading the book - ironically I actually finished it the day Frank Herbert passed away in February 1986 - then I saw the film again.
+So in a bid to know more I made a point of reading the book - which in a bizare twist of irony I actually finished the day Frank Herbert passed away in February 1986.
+Thus with the knowledge of the book in my head, I saw the film again.

-As I was more interested in media than literature, my aim was not to buy every edition of the novels released, instead I looked for items relating specifically to the film.
+As I was more interested in media than literature, it was not my intention to buy every edition of the novels released, instead I looked for items relating specifically to the film.
 Unfortunately there was very little around, still I did what I could to keep on top of it.
 However, with so many collections on the go, none of my Dune stuff could be displayed anywhere so it ended up in various forms of storage for a couple of decades.

-Finally in July 2009 I was able to allocate some space in my home where the collection finally saw the light of day.
+Then in July 2009 I was able to allocate some space in my home where the collection finally got to see the light of day.
 What I found really amusing is when the boxes were opened I was surprised to see just how little of it there really was.

 He who controls the Spice controls the universe...

-The interesting thing about collecting Dune merchandise in the 1980s is no one in Australia really cared about it as there was so little to buy.
+The challenging thing about collecting Dune merchandise in the 1980s is no one in Australia really cared for it and as a consequence there was very little to buy.

 But all that changed dramatically when a friend of mine discovered a US science fiction mail order company called Intergalactic Trading.
-Sure enough it was on that fateful day in the mid-late 1980s when we got to see a catalogue from IGT and were utterly gobsmacked by all the items on offer - things we had NEVER seen before from all our favourite TV shows and movies (remember this was 15+ years before eBay).
+Sure enough it was on that fateful day in the mid/late 80s when we got to see a catalogue from IGT and were utterly gobsmacked by all the items on offer - things we had NEVER seen before from all our favourite TV shows and movies (remember this was 10+ years before eBay).

-Once the big box arrived from the US with my Dune treasure trove, I immediately began a search for collectables and other Dune related material, I even had an Atreides uniform made to attend science fiction fan events.
-Alas being located in Australia and without the Internet being invented yet, finding items was a pretty difficult task.
+Once the big box arrived from the US with my Dune treasure trove, I immediately began a search for collectables and other Dune related material.
+Alas being located in Australia and without the Internet being invented yet, finding items was a pretty difficult task so my collection didn't really grow much more after this period.

 We have thousands of such caches and only a few of us know them all...